TheJayMann/8bitdo-spec/Pro2/README.md

 |  0xC7|   1| Profile 3 Right Trigger End Value   |

-## Special Features (24 bytes) WIP
+## Special Features (24 bytes)
-The special features section encodes various additional options, such as swapping sticks, swapping triggers, swapping axis, etc.  The first four byte value is the enable flag, and t remaining four byte value is a 32 bit set of selected options.
+The special features section encodes various additional options, such as swapping sticks, swapping triggers, swapping axis, etc.  The first four byte value is the enable flag, and the remaining four byte value is a 32 bit set of selected options.
 This is repeated for each profile.

 | Bit | Function                       |